Hello, and thank you for visiting this page!

 Let’s start with the things I actually use to power my websites.

 It’s important to keep in mind that most people won’t require a dedicated server, especially if they are only running one website.
-One of Hostgator’s shared hosting plans is more than suitable for most people, at least for a while.
+One of Hostgator’s shared hosting plans (which is what I started out with) is more than suitable for most people, at least for a while.

 If you’re interested in something a bit more powerful, I’ve used and recommend WPEngine.
 It’s arguably the best hosting for somebody running a WordPress site, which is what I recommend using unless you have another reason not to.

 It’s a bit more expensive per month though, coming in at $35 a month for their first plan.
 Still, this comes with a Genesis theme (which I use and recommend below) a built-in CDN (which will speed up your site) and they’re quite accommodating of sudden traffic surges, which is important when articles gain any sort of virality.

 Hostgator’s shared plans on the other hand will simply shut down your site until the traffic dies down – they have to do this to protect all of the other people also using that same shared server.